Correlation between the charge radii difference in mirror partner nuclei and the symmetry energy slope: results and discussion

-For further focusing on the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$, charge radii differences $\Delta{R_{\mathrm{ch}}}$ of mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, and $^{38}$Ca-$^{38}$Ar against slope parameter $L$ are shown in Fig.~\ref{fig2}.
-In this figure, clear linear correlations can be observed for these mirror-pair nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, and $^{38}$Ca-$^{38}$Ar.
-For the volume-type pairing force, the Pearson coefficients are almost no change in the mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S and $^{38}$Ca-$^{38}$Ar, namely the corresponding $R$ values are 0.926, 0.881 and 0.836, respectively.
-With considering the mixed-type pairing force, the Pearson coefficients $R$ are slightly improved with respect to the no pairing case.
+For further focusing on the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$, the charge radii differences $\Delta{R_{\mathrm{ch}}}$ of mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, and $^{38}$Ca-$^{38}$Ar against slope parameter $L$ are shown in Fig.~\ref{fig2}.
+In this figure, clear linear correlations can be observed for these mirror-pair nuclei ($^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, and $^{38}$Ca-$^{38}$Ar).
+For the volume-type pairing force, the Pearson coefficients show almost no change in the mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, and $^{38}$Ca-$^{38}$Ar, with $R$ values of 0.926, 0.881, and 0.836, respectively.
+Considering the mixed-type pairing force, the Pearson coefficients $R$ are slightly improved with respect to the no pairing case.
 Actually, the Pearson coefficients $R$ are rather poor if the surface pairing force is taken into account.
-Here the corresponding figures are not shown, but the Pearson coefficients $R$ with considering surface-type pairing force are $0.887$, $0.791$ and $0.743$ for the corresponding mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S and $^{38}$Ca-$^{38}$Ar, respectively.
-This means that pairing effect can decrease the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$ if the pairing interactions are only tackled by the surface-type pairing force.
+The corresponding figures are not shown here, but the Pearson coefficients $R$ for the surface-type pairing force are $0.887$, $0.791$, and $0.743$ for the mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, and $^{38}$Ca-$^{38}$Ar, respectively.
+This means that the pairing effect can decrease the linear correlation between $\Delta{R_{\mathrm{ch}}}$ and $L$ if the pairing interactions are only addressed by the surface-type pairing force.